greglook/vault/doc/indexing.md

 ## Corpus

-The various indexes on the blobs in a user's store are arranged into a _corpus_ (name to be improved).
+The various indexes on the blobs in a user's store are collected into a _corpus_ (name to be improved).
 The corpus supports most of the methods of a blob-store except the `get` operation.
 To index a blob, you simply `put!` it into the corpus.